Skip to main content

 What is the consultation period?

-• The consultation period is the time period during which policy owners can provide feedback on the Scheme to AIAA and CMLA.
+• The consultation period is the time during which policyholders can provide feedback on the Scheme to AIAA and Resolution Life.

-• The consultation period will begin on the date the notice of intention is published and will continue until shortly before the date of the confirmation hearing (which is expected to be on 8 March 2021).
+• The consultation period will begin on the date the notice of intention is published and will continue until shortly before the date of the confirmation hearing (which will be held on 28 June 2023).

 Can I be heard in Court?

-• Yes, affected policy owners can attend the Court confirmation hearing and can request to be heard by the Court.
+• Yes, affected policy holders can attend the Court confirmation hearing and can request to be heard by the Court.

-• The Court confirmation hearing is expected to be held on 8 March 2021.
+• The court confirmation hearing will be held on 28 June 2023.

-• If you would like to be heard in Court, please contact AIAA and CMLA's lawyers, Ashurst, before the hearing date using the details provided in the Scheme Summary provided on the overview page.
+• If you would like to be heard in Court, please contact AIAA’s lawyer, Ashurst or Resolution Life’s lawyer, Herbert Smith Freehills (HSF), before the hearing date using the details provided in the Scheme Summary provided on the Overview page.

 I would like to review the Scheme documents.
 Can I access them?

-• The Scheme document, a summary of the Scheme, a copy of the independent actuarial report, the appointed actuary reports and the notice of intention are available on the overview page.
+• The Scheme document, a summary of the Scheme approved by the Australian Prudential Regulation Authority (APRA), a copy of the independent actuarial report, the appointed actuary reports and the notice of intention are available on the Overview page.

-• As a policy owner you can also inspect physical copies of the above documents during the inspection period, which runs from 20 January 2021 to 12 February 2021 from 9:00am to 5:00pm (except weekends and public holidays in the relevant State or Territory).
-You can inspect the Scheme documents at the following locations.
+• As a policyholder you can also inspect physical copies of the above documents during the inspection period at the following locations.
 Please note you may be required to follow COVID-19 health and safety directions when attending these locations.

 ACT: